One Year After the ECJ Killed Malta’s Investor Programme: What Changed for Bitcoiners

 A clean snapshot of the post-ruling stack, as of April 29, 2026.

-Vanuatu DSP. $130,000 government fee.
+Vanuatu Development Support Program (DSP). $130,000 government fee.
 30 to 60 days.
 Zero income tax, zero capital gains tax, zero inheritance tax.
-CRS-participating.
+Common Reporting Standard (CRS)-participating.
 No physical-presence requirement.
 Fastest CBI globally.

 São Tomé & Príncipe. $90,000 government fee. ~6 to 8 weeks.
 Non-CRS.
-CPLP membership opens long-horizon Portuguese residency optionality.
+Community of Portuguese-Speaking Countries (CPLP) membership opens long-horizon Portuguese residency optionality.
 The most affordable active CBI on the table.

 Türkiye. $400,000 real estate, three-year hold.
 4 to 6 months.
 CRS-participating.
 E-2 treaty access to the United States.
 The April 24, 2026 announcement of a 20-year tax holiday on foreign-source income remains pending parliamentary enactment as of this writing.

-Six jurisdictions.
-Six distinct architectures.
+Five jurisdictions.
+Five distinct architectures.
 The market is more honest than it was a year ago.
 Consult a qualified tax advisor regarding your specific situation.

 What The Next Year Likely Holds